-The Paid Up Additions Rider (PUAR) is a unique additional insurance feature that comes with utilizing whole life insurance.
+The paid-up additions (PUA) rider is a unique additional insurance feature that comes with utilizing whole life insurance.
 To understand how PUA works, you must first understand one of the most attractive features in owning whole life insurance—the cash value.

-The cash value in your policy provides liquidity – liquidity for anything you decide to use it for.
-To enhance this living benefit of life insurance, a lot of policy owners choose to add a paid up additions rider to enrich the cash value of their policy and increase the overall policy growth.
+The cash value in your policy provides liquidity for anything you decide to use it for.
+To enhance this living benefit of life insurance, a lot of policy owners choose to add a paid-up additions rider to enrich the cash value of their policy and increase the overall policy growth.

-Paid Up Additions Riders can only be purchased separately from your policy, and is considered additional insurance.
-Not only does PUAR provide an immediate inflation of cash to your policy, those owners who choose to add a paid up additions rider do not have to undergo medical underwriting, making this feature excellent for those who have declining health.
+Paid-up additions riders can only be purchased separately from your policy, and is considered additional insurance.
+Not only does a PUA rider provide an immediate inflation of cash to your policy, owners who choose to add a paid-up additions rider do not have to undergo medical underwriting, making this feature excellent for those who have declining health.

 Mutual insurance companies typically pay out dividends each year.
-Though dividends are not guaranteed, some insurance companies have such a long history of dividend payout (even during the Great Depression), therefore receiving a dividend can be expected (Forbes.com).
+Though dividends are not guaranteed, most mutual insurance companies have such a long history of dividend payout (even during the Great Depression), that receiving a dividend can be expected (Forbes.com).

-Paid up additions riders can be purchased with dividends and can themselves earn dividends.
-Just like a policy’s inherent cash value compounds over time, so does the PUAR, making your life insurance asset that much more valuable with tax deferred growth.
+Paid-up additions riders can be purchased with dividends and can themselves earn dividends.
+Just like a policy’s inherent cash value compounds over time, so does the PUA rider, making your life insurance asset that much more valuable with tax deferred growth.

-Life Insurance and Paid Up Additions Riders (PUAR) are an excellent wealth building strategy.
+Life insurance and paid-up additions riders are an excellent wealth building strategy.

 Watch: The Financial Climb